niaid/Gene_Regulatory_Networks/BESTversion/session_1/1_instruction_session1.md

 3. Now you should see the Commends -> Analysis -> ARACNE analysis.

-4. Open data file of Bcell-100.exp, it will ask an annotation file, choose the HG…csv file.
+4. Open data file of Bcell-100.exp, it will ask an annotation file, choose the HG_U95Av2.na36.annot.csv (unziped) file.
 This way the gene symbols will be added to the probe list, with a “()” separating it from other information.

 5. Now select a few important genes that you want to find out their targets.
 Myc, Ccnd1, E2F1 etc.